 As Munger and others have noted, the problem of crony capitalism was identified by the father of modern economics, Adam Smith himself.

 Smith wrote: “People of the same trade seldom meet together, even for merriment and diversion, but the conversation ends in a conspiracy against the public, or in some contrivance to raise prices.”

-Smith argues that it would be a violation of liberty, but that law should at least be careful not to “facilitate such assemblies.”
+Smith argues that it would be a violation of liberty to prohibit such meetings, but that law should at least be careful not to “facilitate such assemblies.”